romainlebreton/R1.02-DeveloppementInterfacesWeb/tutorials/tutorial4-en.md

 1. Create a new webpage `inscription.html` in the Chuck Norris website.
 This page will contain the inscription form to Chuck Norris' fan-club.

-   **Tip :** Do not forget to start every HTML webpage with the html basic structure seen in [tutorial 2]({{site.baseurl}}/tutorials/tutorial2-en.html).
+   **Tip:** Do not forget to start every HTML webpage with the html basic structure seen in [tutorial 2]({{site.baseurl}}/tutorials/tutorial2-en.html).

-1. Add to `inscription.html` the following form :
+1. Add to `inscription.html` the following form:

    ```html
    <form action="sendToMySecondYearInIut.php" method="get">